microsoft/FluidExamples/audience-demo/README.md

 npx tinylicious
 ```

 With the local service running in the background, we need to connect the application to it.
-Run the following commands in a new terminal window to start the app.
-Navigate to `localhost:3000` in the browser to view the app.
+Run the following commands in a new terminal window to start the app:

 ```bash
 npm install
 npm start
 ```

+Navigate to `localhost:3000` in the browser to view the app.